‘RHOC’ Star Gina Kirschenheiter And Estranged Husband Matt Share Birthday Posts To Son On Instagram

 As one report from Radar Online explained, Matt was accused of hitting, choking, and dragging Gina at the home before he supposedly threatened to “kill” her during a heated argument.

 Prior to the dispute, Gina and Matt, who announced plans to divorce in spring 2018, were reportedly back together and had been sharing a number of family photos on their Instagram pages.
-Although neither party said anything about whether or not they were back on, Gina prompted rumors of a reconciliation when she shared a wedding photo of the two of them and told her fans and followers that Matt was her “person.”
+Although neither party said anything about whether or not they were back on, Gina prompted rumors of reconciliation when she shared a wedding photo of the two of them and told her fans and followers that Matt was her “person.”

-Gina and Matt are also parents to seven-year-old Nicholas and five-year-old Sienna.
+Gina and Matt are also parents to 7-year-old Nicholas and 5-year-old Sienna.

-Radar Online‘s report went on to reveal that Gina has been leaning on her Real Housewives of Orange County co-star, Tamra Judge, ever since the incident between her and Matt took place.
+Radar Online‘s report went on to reveal that Gina has been leaning on her Real Housewives of Orange County co-star, Tamra Judge, ever since the alleged incident between her and Matt took place.

 While Gina and Tamra haven’t always been on the best of terms with one another, Tamra has been through a nasty divorce and understands what Gina is going through.
 She’s also a very strong woman and just what Gina needs at this point in time.